clintdavis77/bbormorg/content/coronavirus.md

 ## Coronavirus Update

+### April 4, 2020
+Hi Church!

+I’m sure you’ve all hear about the governor’s order for sheltering in place.
+Due to that we are continuing our suspension of in-person church activities through April 13.

+Keep in touch with your deacons and let them know if you need any assistance during these times.
+We will update with any changes as soon as we know.

 ### March 19, 2020

 Based on the current situation and requests from the Governor and President, the Deacons and Pastor have decided to suspend all services and activities through April 4.
 We will make a decision about the April 5th Sunday Service at a later time.